Support for Childcare

 ---|---|---|---|

-Shinkansen or limited express train commuting for long-term caregivers | Permitted for employees who have commuting difficulties due to long-term nursing care if meet the requirements. | No legal provisions | Company’s original system |
+Shinkansen or limited express train commuting for long-term caregivers | Permitted for employees who have commuting difficulties due to long-term nursing care if meet the requirements | No legal provisions | Company's original system |

-Telecommuting | Telecommuting (no limit on the number of days) is available.
-Support the balance between childcare and work by promoting flexible and efficient use of time, and promote a combination of work and home (best mix) to maximize performance. | No legal provisions | Company’s original system |
+Telecommuting | Support the balance between nursing care and work by promoting flexible and efficient use of time, and promote a combination of work and home (best mix) to maximize performance | No legal provisions | Company's original system |

 Seminar to support balancing